-- $\underline{1}$.
-Commander, Marine Forces Reserve (COMMARFORRES), shall establish a board of senior field grade officers to review nominations using the eligibility and award criteria stated above and make appropriate recommendations to the Deputy Commandant for Manpower and Reserve Affairs (DC, M&RA). - $\underline{2}$.
-Director, Reserve Affairs Division will endorse and forward nominees' records to DC, M&RA for review. - $\underline{3}$.
-DC, M&RA shall review the nominees' records and make appropriate recommendations to the Commandant of the Marine Corps (CMC) for selection. - (b) The nominee will be approved by CMC. - (c) CMC, or his designated representative, will present the Chambers Award at an appropriate ceremony such as the Marine Corps Association Ground Awards Dinner or the Marine Logistics Awards Dinner. - (d) CMC (RA) will fund and issue temporary active duty orders as appropriate, with pay, allowances, and travel, for a period not to exceed two days for the award winner to participate in the ceremony. - b.
+- $\underline{1}$ .
+Commander, Marine Forces Reserve (COMMARFORRES), shall establish a board of senior field grade officers to review nominations using the eligibility and award criteria stated above and make appropriate recommendations to the Commandant of the Marine Corps (CMC). - $\underline{2}{\text{.}}$ COMMARFORRES will endorse and forward nominees' records to CMC for approval. - (b) The nominee will be approved by CMC. - (c) CMC, or his designated representative, will present the Chambers Award at an appropriate ceremony such as the

+Marine Corps Association Ground Awards Dinner or the Marine Logistics Awards Dinner.

+- (d) COMMARFORRES will fund and issue temporary active duty orders as appropriate, with pay, allowances, and travel, for a period not to exceed two days for the award winner to participate in the ceremony. - b.
 Coordinating Instructions.
 Annual guidance will be published via MARADMIN.